stochsd/stochsd/distribute/README.md

 #### Make Windows version of StochSD

-goto: `stochsd/distribute/package-for-windows/`
+goto: `stochsd/distribute/package-for-win32/`
+or `stochsd/distribute/package-for-win64/`

 And run command:

-`./build-for-win32.sh` or `./build-for-win64.sh` depending on what version is wanted.
+`./download.sh` to download nwjs then `./package.sh` to package

-This will create the folder `stochsd/distribute/package-for-windows/tmp/` containing `stochsd-yyyy.mm.dd-winXX`.
+This will create the folder `stochsd/distribute/nwjs-output/` containing `stochsd-yyyy.mm.dd-winXX`.

 The version is dependent on the file: `stochsd/OpenSystemDynamics/src/version.js`